-If a life threatening emergency Call 9-1-1 first, then call Campus Security at (231) 995-1111.
-All Security officers are trained in Basic First-Aid, Adult CPR, and the use of Automated External Defibrillators (AEDs).
+In the event of a life threatening emergency, call 9-1-1 first, then call Campus Security at (231) 995-1111.
+All security officers are trained in basic first-aid, adult CPR, and the use of Automated External Defibrillators (AEDs).

 Automated Exterior Defibrillator (AED) — An AED is a machine that analyzes a victim’s heart rhythm and if needed, will provide an electric shock to allow the heart to return to a normal pumping rhythm.
 An AED is located in a public area of all campus buildings.
 (See a list of locations on this page.)

 A local or regional outbreak of a pandemic influenza will be closely monitored by College staff.
 Information and directions provided by county, state, and federal agencies will determine the College’s response to the outbreak.
 If warranted, the College will implement a pandemic education and prevention program which will include these action items.

 - Encourage faculty to use MyNMC course tools to communicate with students

 - Provide students in the classroom with education and prevention information

 - Provide students and employees with online access to pandemic notices or flyers